the-data-lab/GraphOne/README.md

 See at the end for bibliography for citation.

-**Latest revision contains simplified options than V0.0 release.** We are continously improving GraphOne through code changes as well as  disseminating those information through peer reviewed papers and journals.
+**Latest revision V0.1 contains simplified options than V0.0 release.** We are continously improving GraphOne through code changes as well as  disseminating those information through peer reviewed papers and journals.
 A number of changes have been made, and are summarized here.
 A detailed description can be found in this README documents.
 We now have less number of command line options to work with, clear in-memory/durable execution options.
 The GraphView APIs are simplified, now there is just one flag to pass with different pre-defined flag values.
 Allowed values of flags include a thread creation flag.
 Hope to write more about it in future. **Feel free to raise an issue in github, if you have any problem in using GraphOne.**

+**Coming Soon:** Version V0.2 coming soon with automatic compaction and eviction, as well as APIs for differntial data access.
+Distributed GraphOne is coming soon as well.

 The repository is a storage engine (i.e. Data Store) for dynamic/evolving/streaming graph data.
 As of GraphOne, we only discussed ingestion for a single type of edges, called single stream graph.
 E.g. Twitter's follower-followee graph, or facebook's friendship graph.
 However, this code-base can ingest multi-stream graph, i.e. multi-stream property graph.
 However, a paper for that portion of codebase is under review.
 So, I am going to explain single stream graph.
 Send me an email, if your graph is multi-stream graph.